Australia and the International Maritime Organization

 Australian Representation at the IMO

-Australia maintains permanent IMO representation in London, where the IMO Headquarters is located.
-Australia’s High Commissioner to the United Kingdom and Northern Ireland, The Hon Stephen Smith, is Australia's Permanent Representative to the IMO (PRIMO).
+Australia maintains permanent representation to the IMO in London.
+Australia’s High Commissioner to the United Kingdom is Australia’s Permanent Representative to the IMO (PRIMO).
 The PRIMO represents Australia during meetings of the IMO Assembly and plays a key role in Australia’s IMO Council election campaign.
-The PRIMO provides high level Australian representation to IMO where needed.

 The PRIMO is supported by an Alternative Permanent Representative to the IMO (APRIMO), who pursues Australian interests at meetings, works closely with the IMO Secretariat, and maintains a comprehensive network among other IMO representatives.